IPAMS/IDSimF/documentation/modules/particlesimulation.rst

 Velocity Integrator
 -------------------

-:cpp:class:`ParticleSimulation::VelocityIntegrator` is a simple integrator which uses the current velocity in a time step to move the particle.
+:cpp:class:`Integration::VelocityIntegrator` is a simple integrator which uses the current velocity in a time step to move the particle.
 Thus, it ignores particle inertia.
 Furthermore, space charge and background gas interactions are ignored by this integrator.

-.. doxygenclass:: ParticleSimulation::VelocityIntegrator
+.. doxygenclass:: Integration::VelocityIntegrator
     :members:
     :undoc-members: